Rotterdamsche Droogdok Maatschappij: The shipbuilding branch grows

 Up to 1908 the shipbuilding business went very well.
 By 1909 the shipyard had three slipways for ships of up to 110 m long.
 It had a drydock harbor of about three hectares that housed the drydocks of 3,000 and 7,500 tons capacity.
 As regards buildings it had an ironworkers building of about 2,000 m2; a woodworkers building with model room of about 1,350 m2 and the machine factory of c.
 3,600 m2 that housed the smithy, boiler factory, metal workings, offices and administrative rooms.

 In 1910 the market recovered.
 On 27 September 1910 RDM tried the new floating sheerleg Bison of 66 tons lift capacity.
 It was built by RDM, and had a relatively large reach, so it could load from ships that were on a drydock, or positioned behind another ship.
 The Bison could also be hired.
 Also in 1910, the Stoomvaart Maatschappij Nederland ordered the freighter Kambangan.
 She made her trials in December 1911.
 Her measurements were 430x55x37 feet with a cargo capacity of 8,650 tons.
 The engines delivered 4,250 ihp for a speed of c.
 13 knots.
 An identical ship, the Krakatau was built by Fijenoord and launched on 16 March 1912.
 For the RDM it meant that at that moment it was building the biggest ship to date constructed in the Netherlands.
 The fact that Hamilton built the identical Karimoen and Karimata, and that the Kangean was built by Northumberland Shipbuilding company in Howdon on Tyne puts things into perspective.
 However that may be, on the level of the RDM itself business was booming.
 In 1911 Van Ommeren ordered the tanker Mijdrecht.
 On 10 October 1912 she was launched.
 Mijdrecht was 325 feet long, had a beam of 47 feet and a hold of 24 feet.
 Cargo capacity was 3,500 ton, power 1,500 ihp for a speed of 10.5 knots.
 The construction, more specifically the riveting of the tanks, gave so much trouble that RDM and Firma Ph. van Ommeren suffered significant losses.
 On 25 October 1912 RDM laid down the first Dutch ship with a steam turbine.
-She would be delivered as SS Turbinia on 27 July 1915.
+She was delivered as Turbinia on 27 July 1915.